 One of the selling points of companies like HomeAdvisor is that you have tight control over the location and types of people you gain leads for.
 You can also set spending targets that your PPL service may or may not exceed.
 Having control over your marketing is a serious advantage.

 But what if you could get this control without paying a subscription fee?

 Google Ads PPC (pay per click) campaigns also target specific markets within a geographical area.
-They automatically deactivate whenever they hit your predetermined budget and your efforts determine the quality of the leads you receive.
+They automatically deactivate whenever they hit your predetermined budget, and your efforts determine the quality of the leads you receive.
 If you don’t like the results, you can quit anytime or refine your campaigns till they succeed.
-Many HVAC contractors experience a double return on their investment into Adwords PPC.
-During your paid search efforts, you can also spend valuable time working your HVAC SEO through keyword research and engaging content.
+Many HVAC contractors experience a double return on their investment into Google Ads.
+During your paid search efforts, you can also spend valuable time working on your HVAC SEO through keyword research and engaging content.